Audi e-tron reliability & safety

 Audi e-tron reliability & problems

-As a brand, Audi finished 16th overall in our sister title Auto Express' 2019 Driver Power owner satisfaction survey.
-That puts it behind Jaguar and Lexus, but ahead of German rivals Mercedes and BMW – a reasonable if not excellent showing.
+As a brand, Audi finished 21st overall out of 30 in our sister title Auto Express' 2020 Driver Power owner satisfaction survey.
+That put it ahead of German rivals Mercedes and BMW, but Audi owners rated their cars worryingly low for reliability and build quality, with one in five reporting a problem at some point during their ownership.

 Generally speaking, electric cars are proving to be more reliable than their petrol or diesel-engined counterparts, as with fewer moving parts, there's less to go wrong.
 Specific data on the e-tron's reliability isn't available yet, though; that'll only come after a year or so of the cars being in customers' hands.

 Like Audi's conventionally powered cars, the e-tron is packed with all the very latest safety kit – and it received the maximum five-star score when evaluated by the independent safety experts at Euro NCAP.

 Standard safety equipment includes lane-departure warning, cruise control and a speed limiter, as well as forward collision detection, and a full complement of airbags.